Allegiance

 to the next until the day God “set up a kingdom for the ages that would not

 be destroyed.”
-The “stone” that destroyed the “great image” of
+The “stone” that destroyed the great image of

-to replace every existing political power.
+and remains, destined to replace every existing political power.

 In the Book of Daniel, the prophet declared